yoasyo25/ruby-submissions/1705-b/4module/quantified_self/michael_matt.md

 - Below Expectations

 -Self: We feel this largely meets expectations.
-All features are implemented except sorting by calories.
+All features are implemented, still some bugs(documented in issues on front end repo).

 ### Documentation